-7. Cancellation or Rescheduling of the Conference
+E. Cancellation or Rescheduling of the Conference

-If the parties must reschedule, or if they conclude that a settlement conference is not necessary at this time, they should inform chambers as soon as possible by emailing:
+If the parties must reschedule, or if they conclude that a settlement conference is not necessary at this time, they should inform chambers (via email to Chambers_McShain@ilnd.uscourts.gov) as soon as possible.
+Counsel and parties are cautioned that failure to attend a scheduled settlement conference without advance notice to the Court may result in the imposition of monetary sanctions against them.

-Chambers McLaughlin@ilnd.uscourts.gov.

-Counsel and parties are cautioned that failure to attend a scheduled settlement conference without advance notice to the Court may result in the imposition of sanctions.